-2004 Equity Incentive Plan, 2018 Equity Incentive Plan and 2021 Equity Inducement Plan
+2004 Equity Incentive Plan, 2018 Equity Incentive Plan, 2021 Equity Inducement Plan and Amended and Restated 2021 Equity Inducement Plan

 In September 2018, the Company adopted the 2018 Equity Incentive Plan ("2018 Plan"), which became effective on September 25, 2018.
 As a result, the Company will not grant any additional awards under the 2004 Equity Incentive Plan ("2004 Plan").
 The terms of the 2004 Plan and applicable award agreements will continue to govern any outstanding awards thereunder.
-In addition to the shares of common stock reserved for future issuance under the 2018 Plan.
+In addition to the shares of common stock reserved for future issuance under the 2018 Plan that were added to the 2018 Plan upon its effective date, the Company initially reserved 2,300,000 shares of common stock for issuance under the 2018 Plan.
 In addition, the number of shares of common stock reserved for issuance under the 2018 Plan.
-In addition, the number of shares of common stock reserved for issuance under the 2018 Plan.
-In addition, the number of shares of common govern any outstanding on January 1, 2019, in an amount equal to 5% of the total number of shares of the Company's capital stock outstanding on the last day of the preceding year (rounded to the nearest whole share), or a lesser number of shares of the Company's board of directors.
+In addition, the number of shares of common stock reserved for issuance under the 2018 Plan will automatically increase on the first day of January for a period of up to ten years, commencing on January 1, 2019, in an amount equal to 5% of the total number of shares of the Company's capital stock outstanding on the last day of the preceding year (rounded to the nearest whole share), or a lesser number of shares determined by the Company's board of directors.
 As a result, common stock reserved for issuance under the 2018 Plan was increased by 2,316,303 shares on January 1, 2022.